TypQxQ/KTC/Dev_doc.md

 # To try to keep terms apart:
 Inheritance: tool <- inheriting_tool <- toolchanger <- tool <-  inheriting_tool <- toolchanger <- ktc
+- Add T# macros if option (default) is True.
+Do trough adding a gcodemacro object and rename any existing.
+Maybe renaming to random number, recursive until not already existing.
 Each tool has a id (name) (ktc_tool name) and a nr.

 # Select: Tool is selected and loaded for use, be it a physical or a virtual on physical.